 - Use of IronFX’s license with a European regulator

 Albert K. is an 89-year-old retired man victim of La Maison Du Placement.
 He has no experience in computer and financial tools.
 He testified that La Maison Du Placement subjected him to the fraudulent scheme developed by the platform in June 2019.
 Albert K realized the situation when he asked for the withdrawal of the EUR 20 000 he had invested in the platform.
 La Maison du Placement then closed his account, and he never received his money.

-It looks that La Maison Du Placement used false evidence to prove its regulation and gain Albert K.’s trust.
-IronFX, as the beneficiary of this scheme, may be considered as an ally of the illegal scheme set up by La Maison Du Placement.
+It looks that the forex broker La Maison Du Placement used false evidence to prove its valid regulation and gain Albert K.’s trust.
+IronFX, as the supposed beneficiary of this scheme, may be considered as an ally of the illegal scheme set up by La Maison Du Placement.